learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 Here you can present your key results.
 For Mod 1, this will be findings from your descriptive analysis.

-Here are examples of how to embed images from your sub-folder
+Here is an example of how to embed images from your sub-folder:

 ### Visual 1
 ![graph1](./images/viz1.png)

-## Recommendations
+## Conclusions

-More of your own text here
+Here you can present the take-aways from your project, including recommendations for specific stakeholders.

-## Limitations & Next Steps
+## Next Steps

-More of your own text here
+Here you can discuss future improvement ideas for this project.

 ## For More Information

 Please review the narrative of our analysis in [our Jupyter notebook](./dsc-mod1-project-template.ipynb) or review our [presentation](./SampleProjectSlides.pdf).

 For any additional questions, please contact **name & email, name & email**

 ## Repository Structure

-Here is where you would describe the structure of your repository and its contents, for exampe:
+Here is where you would describe the structure of your repository and its contents, for example:

 ```

-├── README.md                       <- The top-level README for reviewers of this project.
+├── README.md                       <- The top-level README for reviewers of this project
-├── dsc-mod1-project-template.ipynb <- narrative documentation of analysis in jupyter notebook
+├── dsc-mod1-project-template.ipynb <- Narrative documentation of analysis in jupyter notebook
-├── presentation.pdf                <- pdf version of project presentation
+├── presentation.pdf                <- PDF version of project presentation
-└── images
-    └── images                          <- both sourced externally and generated from code
+└── images                          <- Both sourced externally and generated from code
 ```